 The central theme of my research program is the experience of adversity at work.
-I explore this theme from a psychological perspective across three core areas: work safety, gig work, and individual differences.
+I explore this theme from a psychological perspective across three areas: occupational health, future of work, and individual differences.
 I am particularly interested in extending our understanding of how personal (e.g., proactivity and resilience), interpersonal (e.g., leadership and social support), and organizational processes (e.g., high-performance work practices) help people and organizations anticipate, prevent, or adapt to adversity.
 I also have a strong interest in quantitative research methods.
 Below are selected peer-reviewed publications and their key research questions organized by my core subject areas.

 - How can we anticipate the future of research in the psychology of occupational safety?

 Turner, N., Granger, S., Tucker, S., Deng, C., & Kelloway, E. K. (2021).
 Parents’ work injuries and children’s mental health: The moderating role of children’s work centrality.
 Journal of Safety Research, 77, 61-66.

 - Are parental work injuries associated with their childrens’ mental health?

 - Do childrens’ belief in the importance of work buffer or exacerbate this association?

 - What are the key drivers of workplace safety?

 - What organizational practices can be applied to improve the key drivers of safety?